pyranges/pyranges_plot/docs/tutorial.rst

 Note that pyrangeyes used its default color scheme, and mapped each value in the  ``color_col`` column to a color.

 The  **colormap** parameter of :func:`plot <pyrangeyes.plot>` centralizes coloring customization.
 It is a versatile parameter, accepting many different types of input.
+Colors can be hex strings, rgb strings, or explicit color names such as ``"skyblue"`` and ``"black"``.
 Using a dictionary allows to exert full control over the coloring, explicitly setting each value-color pair:

     >>> pre.plot(p, color_col="Strand",